- Opera Canada

 Equally at home on the concert stage, Kathleen is often singled out for her distinct vocal flair and rapport with the audience, “Morrison dealt with wonderful ease the longest vocal part, while also flirting with the audience.”
 (Neues Deutschland).
 She has performed as a featured soloist with the Rocky Mountain Symphony Orchestra, Brandenburgisches Konzertorchester Eberswalde, Preussisches Kammerorchester, and the Berliner Oratorium Chor.
 She recently just returned from an extremely successful 10 city concert tour of China in November of 2017, where she performed for over a combined 1 million people.
 She is often featured with the Calgary Concert Opera Company in numerous of their performances for Calgary and area.

 Kathleen was the 2016 Classical Music Representative for Calgary's Year of Music.
-She has made history by being the very first full opera performance (with Barbara King) in the new Central Public Library Patricia A. Whelan Performance Hall and performed the Canadian national anthem at the 10th Anniversary of the Canadian Embassy at Leipziger Platz in Berlin.
+In 2019 she made history by being the very first full opera performance (with Barbara King) in the new Central Public Library Patricia A. Whelan Performance Hall and performed the Canadian national anthem at the 10th Anniversary of the Canadian Embassy at Leipziger Platz in Berlin.
 She is a laureate of the 2010 Jeunes Ambassadeurs Lyriques under the Théâtre Lyrichorégra 20, and had the distinction of being the only singer selected from the West coast of Canada that year.
 She is the recipient of the Vancouver Opera Guild Career Development Grant (2010), the Enid and Clem Memorial Scholarship (2007), and also recently placed second in the 'Wettbewerb für Bel Canto Gesang' in Wernigerode, Germany (2012).
 Kathleen has also been featured in The Calgary Sun, The Calgary Herald, and on the CBC Eyeopener in her hometown of Calgary, Alberta celebrating her operatic career.